scholarslab/CodeLab/Week01/environment_setup.md

 ### Step 0-W: Install WSL

-* Install the confusingly name [Windows Subsystem for Linux 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL2), which is actually a Linux Subsystem *for* Windows.
+* Install the confusingly name [Windows Subsystem for Linux 2](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL2), which is actually a Linux Subsystem *for* Windows.

 These instructions walk you through the default installation of the Ubuntu Linux distribution, which is a good choice for us.
 When you choose a Linux user and password, don't forget what you put in.
-Now you have mostly-Linux.
+Now you have mostly-Linux running inside of Windows!

 The WSL installation processed probably required the use of Powershell.
-Forget about Powershell for now - whenever we use the command line, we should use a WSL Ubuntu shell, either through the Ubuntu terminal or the built-in VSCode terminal.
+After you install WSL, forget about Powershell for now - most of the time we use the command line, we should use a WSL Ubuntu shell, either through the Ubuntu terminal or the built-in VSCode terminal.

 ### Step 1-W: Install Python and Pip